mariohernandez/mariohernandezio/src/blog/ai.md

 Short answer: The one that works best for you.

 Choosing an AI tool is like selecting a framework or plugin, it depends on your workflow, preferences, and project needs.
 The best approach is to try a few and see which one delivers the most value and best user experience.
-Recently I have tried [GitHub Copilot](https://github.com/resources/articles/software-development), [Google Gemini Code Assistant](https://codeassist.google/), and [CodeRabbit](https://www.coderabbit.ai/).
+Recently I have tried [GitHub Copilot](https://github.com/resources/articles/software-development){target="_blank" rel="noopener noreferrer"}, [Google Gemini Code Assistant](https://codeassist.google/){target="_blank" rel="noopener noreferrer"}, and [CodeRabbit](https://www.coderabbit.ai/){target="_blank" rel="noopener noreferrer"}.

 In most cases, the decision of selecting one tool boils down to cost and your specific environment.
 The good thing is that these tools are relatively easy to integrate and test before deciding on the one you feel works the best for you.